ihmeuw/vivarium_gates_nutrition_optimization/README.rst

 - ``data``

-  If you have **small scale** external data for use in your sim or in your results processing, it can live here.
+  If you have **small scale** external data for use in your sim, it can live here.
   This is almost certainly not the right place for data, so make sure there's not a better place to put it first.

 - ``model_specifications``

   This directory should hold all model specifications and branch files associated with the project.

-- ``results_processing``

-  Any post-processing and analysis code or notebooks you write should be stored in this directory.

 - ``tools``